u0736263/exerPyth_PythonStandardLibrary/README.md

 ![image](https://github.com/user-attachments/assets/e80160c0-a7cd-4397-8cf0-f9e958c42dd8)

+## Complete the Assignment in Google Colaboratory

+## Save the completed file back to GitHub

+## Submit the link to your GitHub repository in Canvas

 * Update the name of the file by adding _complete at the end of the file name in the File path box and click OK
 * Your updated file should appear when you refresh your repository.
 * Submit the link to your GitHub repository in Canvas.